 Given the enormous differences between private refinancing and federal consolidation, it shouldn’t be much of a surprise that starting each process is dramatically different.

 Because the process is identical regardless of loan servicer, AidVantage borrowers will have the same consolidation process as MOHELA, Nelnet, and others.
-Additionally, AidVantage has no ability or authority to stand in the way of the process.
+Additionally, AidVantage has no ability or authority to stand in the way of either process.

 Refinancing with a Private Lender – To refinance with a private lender, a borrower must pass a credit check to get approved.
 I usually recommend shopping around to get the lowest interest rate.
 This adds a bit of extra time to the process but can result in significant savings.
 Our student loan refinance company list has links to the various lender application forms.
+The entire private refinance process can be done in as little as a week from start to finish.

 Consolidating AidVantage Loans

 Just because you can’t pay off your AidVantage loan tomorrow or next week doesn’t mean you are stuck with the same loan and the same terms for years to come.
-Student loan consolidation offers ways to get lower payments, lower interest rates, and pay off your loan faster.
+Student loan consolidation offers ways to get lower payments, lower interest rates, change servicers, and pay off your loan faster.

 Ok, this is page describes the ramifications of consolidation; not “how to”.
 Helpful advice though.